cbrunet/typo3-cb_foundation/Documentation/Introduction.rst

 * Includes all CSS and JS libraries of Foundation
 * Includes all SCSS files needed for customizing the CSS
 * Default CSS files for quick testing or prototyping
+* RTE configuration for using styles defined in Foundation
 * A few ready-to-use plugins:

   * :ref:`orbit-slider`